nicol-777/FoodHygieneApp/docs/implementation.md

 # Use Case 1: Enabling Location Access - Created by Hafsa Robleh
+**Steps:**

+1. Open the application in your web browser.

+2. A pop-up will appear asking for location access.

+3. Click "Allow while visiting the site" to enable location access.

+4. The system will now display businesses near your location on the map.

+5. If you accidentally block location access, go to your browser settings and enable it manually.

+**Expected Outcome:** The map updates to show food businesses around your current location.

 ![Use Case 1 Enabling Location Access (7)](https://github.com/user-attachments/assets/6c2dc586-b4bf-46f8-b7d8-350ff5f6c508)

 # Use Case 2: Searching by Business Name - Created by Hafsa Robleh
+**Steps:**

+1. Click the Business Name field at the top of the search page.

+2. Enter the name of the business (e.g., "Cafe").

+3. Click the green Search button to retrieve results.

+4. The map will highlight the locations matching your search.

+5. Click on a pin to view the business details (e.g., name, address, hygiene rating).

+6. If needed, click Reset to clear the search and start again.

+**Expected Outcome:** The map displays relevant businesses that match the entered name.

 ![Your paragraph text (62)](https://github.com/user-attachments/assets/933195f7-7e19-47b9-ac22-abf244aef389)

 # Use case 3: Searching by Location - Created by Hafsa Robleh
+**Steps:**

+1. Click the Street, town or postcode field.

+2. Enter a location (e.g., "BS1 5TR").

+3. Click the green Search button to display results.

+4. The map will zoom into the location and show businesses with their hygiene ratings.

+5. Click on a pin to see business details.

+6. Click Reset to clear the search and start again if needed.

+**Expected Outcome:** The map displays businesses within the specified location.

 ![Your paragraph text (63)](https://github.com/user-attachments/assets/ede411a2-66e3-4142-984c-24f49a10e8e1)

 # Use case 4: Filtering by Hygiene Rating 0 (Urgent Improvement Necessary) - Created by Hafsa Robleh
+**Steps:**

+1. Click the Filter by Rating dropdown menu.

+2. Select "0 (Urgent Improvement Necessary)" from the list.

+3. Click the green Search button to filter results.

+4. The map will display only businesses with a hygiene rating of 0, marked with red pins.

+5. Click on a pin to view details of any business with this rating.

+**Expected Outcome:** The map highlights only businesses requiring urgent improvement in hygiene.

 ![Your paragraph text - 2025-02-10T142540 101](https://github.com/user-attachments/assets/f0aea0b0-0ee4-4dc4-bf1b-e2cf443a6756)